anandprabhusk/Cron-Job-Monitoring/README.md

 ![Sample Postman results](https://github.com/anandprabhusk/Cron-Job-Monitoring/blob/master/guide/sample-postman.PNG)

-***Step 5***: Add script to guide\shell-curl-script.txt to your script file.
-A sample is given - sample-shellscript.txt You must assign values to variables in the shell-curl-script.txt
+***Step 5***: Add this script guide\shell-curl-script.txt to your script file.
+A sample is given - sample-shellscript.txt

 ***Step 6***: Execute shell script and verify if values are posted to database